New Forest Deer can be found all over this lovely UK National Park.

 These are smaller and much shyer New Forest deer.
 They tend to like the woodland areas found south of the railway line which cuts across the New Forest.

-New Forest Fallow Deer stag you may be lucky enough to see!
+New Forest Fallow Deer buck (thanks Steve for the correction;) you may be lucky enough to see!

 For a lovely day out and hopefuly to see some New Forest fallow deer, at least, head for the New Forest Bolderwood Deer Sanctuary.